-- A. Use only objective, concrete criteria that can be scored as either "pass" or fail." - B. Place any requirements that are not concrete, cannot be independently verified, or are preferred but not mandatory into a "Preferred Requirements" section to allow evaluation and ranking. - C. Define and quantify variables if any.
+- A. Use only objective, concrete criteria that can be scored as either "pass" or fail." - B. Place any requirements that are not concrete, cannot be independently verified, or are preferred but not mandatory into the "Offeror Experience" or "Personnel Experience" section to allow technical evaluation. - C. Define and quantify variables if any.
 Examples of variables might be: duration of experience or size of prior projects.
-Avoid use of the phrase "projects similar in size and scope to this RFP." - D. Describe how Minimum Qualifications will be demonstrated or verified (e.g. resumes or references contacted) - E. Use language which indicates that Minimum Qualifications are mandatory (i.e., shall, must).
+Avoid use of the phrase "projects similar in size and scope to this RFP." - D. Describe how Minimum Qualifications will be demonstrated or verified (e.g. resumes or references contacted)